asogani23/panw_journal_challenge/README.md

 ### 6.1 Tools Used

-- GitHub Copilot -
+- GitHub Copilot
-  I used Copilot as a coding assistant to:
+  I used Copilot as an autocomplete-style assistant inside my editor.
+Typical usage:
-  - Brainstorm the overall structure (splitting analyzer, storage, and cli).
-  - Draft the initial CLI.
+  - Speeding up small bits of boilerplate (argparse wiring, dataclass definitions, etc.).
+  - Suggesting initial skeletons for functions or the CLI layout, which I then rewrote or refactored.
-  - Refine the phrasing in the README
+  - Refine the README phrasing
+  The overall design (modules, data model, tagging logic, and tests) was decided and implemented by me.

 - Local Python environment:
   - I installed and experimented with vaderSentiment.